 If you apply it when your body is hot, it will quickly be absorbed into your skin and won't remain on the area where the scabies burrows are.

-- Pay particular attention to difficult-to-reach areas, such as your back, the soles of your feet, in between your fingers and toes, under fingernails, and on your genitals
+- pay particular attention to difficult-to-reach areas, like your back, the soles of your feet, in between your fingers and toes, under fingernails, and on your genitals

 It can take a month after treatment for the general itching to subside completely, and longer for the lumpy genital lesions to resolve.
 Your GP may recommend repeating the treatment or they may prescribe a different lotion.

 Non-urgent advice: Speak to your GP if:

 - the itching hasn't improved after 2 weeks of treatment and you notice new burrows on your skin